den-logo/GitHub-client/README.md

 * `npm install` - to install all dependencies

-* `npm start` - to start you localhost with with React App
+* `npm start` - to start you localhost with React App